 4] The site ahead contains harmful programs

-When a website is launched, Google indexes it so that it will appear in the search results.
-While indexing the website, if Google finds any malicious code in the website, it marks it as one of the harmful websites.
+When a website is launched, Google indexes it, allowing it to appear in search results.
+While indexing the website, if Google detects any malicious code, it marks the website as one of the harmful ones.
 When a user visits such websites, Google alerts him about the website by displaying the message “The site ahead contains harmful programs.”
 The message clearly indicates that the website you are going to visit may contain malware.
-The aim of displaying such messages is to prevent malware from being installed on the systems of the users.
+The aim of displaying such messages is to prevent malware from being installed on users’ systems.

 5] The page is trying to load scripts from unauthenticated sources

 When you click on a link to visit a website, the web page loads scripts from its server to display the content available on the website.
 You might have seen a green padlock sign on the left side of the address bar of a website.
 This padlock icon indicates that the website is on an HTTPS server and has an SSL certificate.
 The websites with an HTTP server or without an SSL certificate are generally considered unsafe to visit.
-If a website loads scripts from an insecure HTTP server, Google Chrome alerts users by displaying this message.
+If a website loads scripts from an insecure HTTP server, Google Chrome displays an alert to users, showing this message.

 6] This site may harm your computer

 This message is displayed on Chrome when Google identifies malicious code in a website.
-The message clearly indicates that the particular website that you are going to visit may harm your computer.
+The message clearly indicates that the website you are about to visit may harm your computer.
 Therefore, if you come across such types of websites while surfing on the internet, it is better not to proceed further by accepting the risk.
-Visiting such websites may install malware on the users’ computers without letting them know.
-These malware programs are being controlled by hackers.
+Visiting such websites may install malware on users’ computers without their knowledge.
+Hackers are controlling these malware programs.
 Once malware is installed on your computer, the hacker may have complete control over your system.
 He can steal your sensitive data.

 7] This site may be hacked

-Google Chrome displays this warning message for websites that are already hacked.
+Google Chrome displays a warning message for websites that have already been hacked.
 This message is usually displayed between the website URL and the snippet (see the screenshot).
-When a hacker hacks a website, he alters its code and inserts a malicious code into it.
+When a hacker hacks a website, they alter its code and insert malicious code into it.
 Therefore, visiting such hacked websites is not safe.
 If you visit such websites, there is a high possibility that you will be redirected to a malicious page where the hacker might steal your personal information by tricking your mind.

 Related: How Attackers can Bypass Two-factor Authentication.